+Sprinkle red pepper flakes, and squeeze fresh lemon on top before serving.
+You can also add freshly grated parmesan cheese.
 Grilled fish and chicken, kabobs, pasta dishes, and turkey burgers all pair perfectly with Air Fried Green Beans.
 So go ahead and make them today!

 - Air-fried garlic string beans make a lovely accompaniment to grilled fish, especially when served with lots of lemon wedges.
 Try a hearty white fish or Tandoori Salmon.

 - They also pair super well with grilled and roasted meats such as Chicken Kabobs.
-Consider making Air Fryer Chicken Tandoori and Air Fryer Masala Fries for a start-to-finish meal in the Air Fryer.
+Consider making Air Fryer Chicken Tandoori and Air Fryer French Fries for a start-to-finish meal in the Air Fryer.

 - Wondering what to do with leftovers?
 Use leftover air-fried green beans to make a classic and pretty Niçoise salad for lunch with greens, olives, hard-boiled eggs, baby potatoes, and tuna.
 Don’t forget a lemony dressing!